engineer613/file2gpio/README.md

 ### Assumptions and Modifications made

-- While the coding challenge expected functions to read values from a file and written to GPIO pins to be implemented, writing separate classes (with their own threads) to read from a file (FileReader), and to write the values read from file to the GPIO pins (GPIOWriter) lends itself to a cleaner architecture making it more flexible and modular.
+- The coding challenge only expected implementation of three functions to read values from a file and write them to GPIO pins to be implemented.
+But since this involves an application for a working project, the object oriented approach of writing separate classes to read from a file (FileReader), and to write the values to 8 GPIO pins (GPIOWriter) lends itself to a cleaner architecture making it more flexible and modular.

 - Since we're emulating video game controller commands, the GPIO value files are generated along with the hold durations for each 8-bit GPIO values like this: